Twitter (X) List Scraper - Full Tweets, Views & Authors avatar

 Where do I find the list id?
 It's the number in the list URL: x.com/i/lists/3417951634179516.
 You can also just paste the full URL in startUrls.

 It returned a diagnostic row — why?
-That's the actor telling you exactly what happened (e.g. BLOCKED, NO_RESULTS) instead of failing silently.
-Check your cookies are valid and the list is accessible, then retry.
+That's the Actor telling you exactly what happened (e.g. BLOCKED, NO_RESULTS) instead of failing silently.
+Each one carries a sessionState field: ok means the session was fine and the list itself was the problem, exhausted means nothing was left to read the list with, and a re-run — or your own cookie — clears it.